As usual, create a directory to hold today's files. All programs that you write today should be stored in this directory.

 One interesting application of multidimensional lists are magic squares.
 Magic squares are a mathematical structure that has been studied for centuries.
 A magic square is an \(n \times n\) 2-dimensional list such that the sum of each row, the sum of each column, and the sum of each diagonal are exactly the same.
 Constructing an magic square is a little bit complicated, but determining if a specified square is magic is not super complicated.

-Write a function check_magic_square(a_square)
+Write a function check_magic_square(a_square), in a

 file called square.py.
 This function takes some \(n \times